Teyler7/Teyler7/README.md

 ## Hey there, I'm Teyler 👋

-### I am a passionate full-stack developer.
-I love building, maintaining, and learning about software  🙂

 - 🌱 I’m currently learning new web technologies in my free time
 - 🎧 I am almost always listening to music